cfengine/documentation/resources/additional-topics/cloud-computing.markdown

 CFEngine's lightweight repair capabilities are not only suitable for building machines quickly, but also for maintaining their state over time.
-It only pays to `rent services' (either from yourself or from a third party cloud provider) if you use the service infrequently, or your needs are constantly changing.
+It only pays to _rent services_ (either from yourself or from a third party cloud provider) if you use the service infrequently, or your needs are constantly changing.
 The lack of permanence of cloud services can itself become an overhead if what you really need is constancy and security.